wp-plugins/listly/readme.txt

 More than a plugin, Listly is a collaborative content authoring tool & a content platform.
 Lists are a distinct form of media.

 - Build awesome useful lists for your niche
-- Use Listly as a free content source (embed other people's lists as responsive/adaptive blog content)
+- Use Listly as a free content source (embed other people's lists)
 - Track your list metrics as they get consumed across the web
 - Simplify sharing of both your lists & your list items